-A viva voce examination (viva) shall normally be held for a PhD candidate and may be held for the degree of LLM or MPhil.
+A viva voce examination (viva) shall normally be held for a PhD by Published Works candidate.
+Two examiners will be appointed in the same way as for PhD by Thesis.
 The Internal Examiner is responsible for arranging the viva, and the examiners, should agree on a date in consultation with the candidate.
 Following submission, the candidate must inform their Supervisor and Internal Examiner of any dates when they will be unavailable to attend the viva, which should normally be held within four calendar months of the submission of the thesis.
 On occasion, it may not be possible to hold the viva within this period due to the availability of the Examiners or for other reasons.